Rockhounding 101

 What one person can excavate with hand tools only and can carry unassisted, from a specific site or location.
 The limit is allowed once per year per site.

-Hobby Mineral Collecting
+Link to Ministry of Mining Hobby Mineral Collecting Policy

 AND THAT ABOUT COVERS THE DRY STUFF!